p0stw3b/programming-25/data/ru/part-11/2-more-comprehensions.md

 properties = [a1, a2, a3, a4, a5, a6]

+print(f"cheaper options when compared to {a3.description}:")
-print(f"более дешёвые варианты по сравнению с {a3.description}:") for item in cheaper_properties(properties, a3):
+for item in cheaper_properties(properties, a3):
-    print(f"{item[0].description:35} разность в цене {item[1]} евро")
+    print(f"{item[0].description:35} price difference {item[1]} euros")
 ```

 <sample-output>

-более дешёвые варианты по сравнению с Three bedrooms in the suburbs:
+cheaper options when compared to Three bedrooms in the suburbs:
-Central studio                      разность в цене 107000 евро
+Central studio                                    price difference 107000 euros
-Two bedrooms downtown               разность в цене 35400 евро
+Two bedrooms downtown               price difference 35400 euros
-Farm in the middle of nowhere       разность в цене 87500 евро
+Farm in the middle of nowhere       price difference 87500 euros
-Loft in a small town               разность в цене 16500 евро
+Loft in a small town                           price difference 16500 euros

 </sample-output>